ywamsendai/ywamsendai-docs/docs/staff/visaRenew.md

 ---
-id: visaRenew
-title: Religious Activities Visa Renewal
+sidebar_position: 8
 ---

+# Religious Activities Visa Renewal

 If you are currently residing in Japan with a YWAM Japan issued visa, you can start the process of renewing your Religious Activities Visa from **3 months** prior to it expiring.
 We recommend starting the process of gathering the required documents prior to this.
 This page details this process. **Please follow this process carefully.**